-{Internal References to 47-1-202: x47-1-205 x47-1-215 }
+x47-1-205 x47-1-215 }

-"47-1-205.
-Office of chief appellate defender -- chief
+- "47-1-205.
+Office of chief appellate defender -- chief appellate defender.

-appellate defender -- personnel.
 (1) There is an office of chief appellate defender.
-The office of chief appellate defender must be located in Helena, Montana.

-- (2) (a) The commission shall hire and supervise a chief appellate defender to manage and supervise the office of appellate defender.
-The head of the office is the chief appellate defender is appointed by and the commission as provided in 47-1-105.
-The chief appellate defender serves at the pleasure of the commission.
-The commission shall establish compensation for the position commensurate with the position's duties and responsibilities, taking into account the compensation paid to prosecutors with similar responsibilities. - (b) The chief appellate defender must be an attorney licensed to practice law in the state. - (c) The position of chief appellate defender is exempt from the state classification and pay plan as provided in 2-18-103. - (3) (a) The chief appellate defender shall: - (a) direct, manage, and supervise all public defender services provided by the office of appellate defender, including budgeting, reporting, and related functions; - (b) ensure that when a court orders the office of appellate defender to assign an appellate lawyer or when a defendant or petitioner is otherwise entitled to an appellate public defender, the assignment is made promptly to a qualified and appropriate appellate defender who is immediately available to the defendant or petitioner when necessary; - (c) ensure that appellate defender assignments comply with the provisions of 47-1-202(1)(f) and standards for counsel for indigent persons in capital cases issued by the Montana supreme court;
+The office of chief appellate defender must be located in Helena, Montana. - (2) (a) The commission director shall hire and supervise a chief appellate defender to manage and supervise the office of appellate defender.
+The chief appellate defender is appointed by and serves at the pleasure of the commission director.
+The commission director shall establish compensation for the position commensurate with the position's duties and responsibilities, taking into account the compensation paid to prosecutors with similar responsibilities. - (b) The chief appellate defender must be an attorney licensed to practice law in the state. - (c) The position of chief appellate defender is exempt from the state classification and pay plan as provided in 2-18-103. - (3) The Subject to approval by the director, the chief appellate defender shall: - (a) direct, manage, and supervise all public defender services provided by the office of chief appellate defender, including budgeting, reporting, and related functions; - (b) ensure that when a court orders the office of chief appellate defender to assign an appellate lawyer or when a defendant or petitioner is otherwise entitled to an appellate public defender, the assignment is made promptly to a qualified and appropriate appellate defender who is immediately available to the defendant or petitioner when necessary;

-- (d) hire and supervise the work of office of appellate defender personnel as authorized by the appellate defender; - (e) contract for services as provided in 47-1-216 and as authorized by the commission according to the strategic plan for the delivery of public defender services; - (f) keep a record of appellate defender services and expenses of the office of appellate defender and submit records and reports to the commission as requested through the office of state public defender; - (g) implement standards and procedures established by the commission for the office of appellate defender; - (h) maintain a minimum client caseload as determined by the commission; - (i) confer with the chief public defender on budgetary issues and submit budgetary requests and the reports required by law or by the governor through the chief public defender; and - (j) perform all other duties assigned to the chief appellate defender by the commission hire or contract for and supervise personnel necessary to perform the function of the office of chief appellate defender, including: - (i) assistant appellate defenders; and - (ii) other administrative and professional support staff. - (b) Positions established pursuant to this subsection (3) are classified positions and persons in the positions are entitled to salaries, wages, benefits, and expenses as provided in Title 2, chapter 18. "
+- (c) ensure that appellate defender assignments comply with the provisions of 47-1-202(1)(f) and standards for counsel for indigent persons in capital cases issued by the Montana supreme court; - (d) hire and supervise the work of office of chief appellate defender personnel as authorized by the appellate defender; - (e) contract for services as provided in 47-1-216 and as authorized by the commission director according to the strategic plan for the delivery of public defender services; - (f) keep a record of appellate defender services and expenses of the office of chief appellate defender and submit records and reports to the central services office provided in [section 19]; - (g) implement standards and procedures established by the commission director for the office of chief appellate defender; - (h) maintain a minimum client caseload as determined by the commission director; - (i) confer with the chief public defender director on budgetary issues and submit budgetary requests and information for the reports required by law or by the governor through to the chief public defender director; and - (j) perform all other duties assigned to the chief appellate defender by the commission director."